Elmo675/Talk-and-Dice/README.md

 Web_Diary
-Simple Rest Api with Maven, Spring Boot, Docker, Github, JRA, MySQL This Application helps with maitainning yours diary in a single, nice application.
+Simple Rest Api with Maven, Spring Boot, Docker, Github, JRA, MySQL This Application helps with maitainning yours diary in a single, nice application. xx

 How to compile and start application.